dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 This option will overwrite and copy the current levels that are onscreen to the facility that is selected.

->[!Note] If an organization does not have Facility Mapping, and only has one facility, the copy options will be hiden.
+>[!Note] If an organization does not have Facility Mapping, and only has one facility, the copy options will be hidden.

 ## Configuring the E/M Matrix